rust-lang/this-week-in-rust/draft/2025-05-07-this-week-in-rust.md

 ### Miscellaneous

+* [GOSIM Spotlight Finalists at RustWeek](https://rustweek.org/gosim-spotlight-speakers/) - highlighting projects and their maintainers from across the community.

 ## Crate of the Week

 This week's crate is [structstruck](https://crates.io/crates/structstruck), a proc-macro crate for enabling nested struct/enum definitions.